pnchingibm/RPA-Install/README.md

 Creating an RPA Server instance is mostly staightforward.
 The main taks is to create a yaml file for the RPA instance.
 However, configuriing the license value and for the MQ version you installed and confiuring self-signed CA certificate.

 MQ License Configuration
 1. Identify the version of the installed MQ instance.
 Use the following link the identify the license information and usage.
 The following is an example of the MQ License section.
-&nbsp;&nbsp;&nbsp;&nbsp; https://www.ibm.com/docs/en/ibm-mq/9.2?topic=mqibmcomv1beta1-licensing-reference
+&nbsp;&nbsp;&nbsp;&nbsp;- https://www.ibm.com/docs/en/ibm-mq/9.2?topic=mqibmcomv1beta1-licensing-reference

 ```
 spec: